NaeuralEdgeProtocol/NaeuralEdgeProtocol.github.io/README.md

 - Simplicity guides our documentation, and efficiency is our SDKs’ hallmark;
 - Our team contributes not only with skills but also with a vision that places the customer at the center of all our efforts.

+# Naeural Edge Protocol source code

+All Naeural modules and repositories are openly available under the **Apache 2.0 license**.
+We are dedicated to nurturing community-driven development, democratizing AI, and progressing through collaborative research and innovation.

+This repository hosts the public repositories of Naeural, encompassing the complete stack of modules necessary for building and running a decentralized AI training and inference **Naeural Edge Node (NEN)**.
+Naeural is a pioneering protocol that harnesses decentralized computing and AI via edge-node software, facilitating on-edge inference and training.
+It integrates trustless microtransactions into its ecosystem, promoting a secure, efficient, and scalable network for AI development and deployment.
+This underscores the project's dedication to technological advancement while prioritizing financial growth and sustainability.

 # Tokenomics